Know your tax: interest deductibility and the bright-line test

 Changes to interest deductibility rules

-Interest deductibility has been restored, which means you can now claim interest as an expense for any residential investment property you own, irrespective of when the rental property was purchased or when the loan was drawn down.
-The changes are happening in two phases:
+Interest deductibility has been restored.
+This means you can now claim interest as an expense for any residential investment property you own, irrespective of when the rental property was purchased or when the loan was drawn down.
+These changes are being implemented in two phases:

-• From 1 April 2024, you can claim a deduction for 80% of the interest on funds borrowed for the residential property
+• As of 1 April 2024, property investors can claim a deduction for 80% of the interest on funds borrowed for the residential property

 How interest deductibility works